araishaftab5/Type-In/README.md

 4. Alert while user enters text correctly.
 The typing area border turns blue to give the user a signal.
 5. Alert when user finishes typing sample text correctly.
 The text area border turns green to give the user a signal.
 6. Multiple sample texts have been used.
+7. A timer keeps track of the time in minutes, seconds and hundredth of a second and starts running as soon as user starts typing